AtsukoCoffey/healthy-food-club/README.md

 * [Link to W3schools website - Form input pattern attribute](https://www.w3schools.com/tags/att_input_pattern.asp#:~:text=The%20pattern%20attribute%20specifies%20a,pattern%20to%20help%20the%20user "Form input pattern attribute")

 ### Hero Image Optimizing For LCP
 The hero image is not a small size image.
-After I read this article, I tried to optimize the reading time of the hero image using `<link rel="preload">’ for increasing LCP score.
+After I read this article, I tried to optimize the reading time of the hero image using `<link rel="preload">` for increasing LCP score.

 * [Link to web.dev - Optimize Largest Contentful Paint](https://web.dev/articles/optimize-lcp?utm_source=lighthouse&utm_medium=lr#optimize_when_the_resource_is_discovered "Optimize Largest Contentful Paint")